Daniel J. Frey

 Your parent saw it as a privilege to care for you.

-Each of us has an ability no matter how large no matter how small and humble to reach out and care for each other.
+Each of us has an ability, no matter how large or small and humble, to reach out and care for each other.

 We can both walk and talk.